Space... the final frontier.

 - Video Game Cruelty Potential: It gets you nothing, but you can attack the Space Whales with beams and torpedos.
 You can also nuke your own allied ships and stations and destroy surrendered vessels.

-- Your Matriarchal Leader: Saying that an alien ship's wears combat boots is one of the phrases the comm officer can use to draw aggro.
+- Your Matriarchal Leader: Saying that an alien captain's wears combat boots is one of the phrases the comm officer can use to draw aggro.